Matheuss1/Calculator-with-ReactJS/README.md

 This is a simple calculator made with ReactJS, there'is just the basic math operations.
 This isn't made to be a perfect calculator and without bugs, but to test and to learn some react tools instead.
-So, you can find some bugs like the numbers going of the screen, if you put very large values.**
+So, you can find some bugs like the numbers going out of the screen, if you put very large values.**

 __This calculator style was inspired (almost the same,btw) in this calculator made with Vue.JS -> [VueJS calculator](https://codepen.io/ClementRoche/pen/zmzwEJ) .
 But the code in this repository was all made by myself, using React and SCSS to style__